-Coders are provided with a paper-based print out of the key variables from each Victimisation Module and this information forms the basis of the coding.
-This document also provides coders with the offence code that had been generated by the automatic generation programme.
+Coders are provided with a summary of the key variables from each Victimisation Module and this information forms the basis of the coding.

 Coders used a specially designed computer assisted questionnaire to carry out the coding.
 The questionnaire asked the coders certain questions about the nature of the offence.
 The questionnaire takes account of the major rules that apply to offence coding (such as the priority of codes), and by answering the questions on the basis of the information provided in the Victimisation Module, the coders reach an offence code.